zaengle/craft-conventions/docs/index.md

 1. If not used carefully, it can make it hard to reason about scope
 2. When used with common best practice (`only` / `ignore missing`) it is verbose, which makes it harder to quickly infer intent
-3. It does nothing to help you organise your templates, leaving consistency up to developer discipline
+3. It does nothing to help you organize your templates, leaving consistency up to developer discipline

 ## Conventions helps you to manage scope